a canoeist sitting next to a canoe in the Boundary Waters.

 What’s Next

 The USFS still hasn’t published the criteria it will use to screen content creation requests in Wilderness Areas, which means local offices could apply different standards depending on where you are.
-That’s a problem worth watching, because paddlers and hikers have always documented their trips, and it’s not clear yet whether the new rules will create a bureaucratic problem they need to manage or if the USFS will apply it to only some types of content creators.
+That’s a problem worth watching.
+Paddlers and hikers have always documented their trips, and it’s not clear yet whether the new rules will create a bureaucratic problem they need to manage or if the USFS will apply it to only some types of content creators.
 I’ve reached out to the Superior National Forest for clarification and will update this story when I hear back.

 We may earn commissions if you shop through the links in this article.